 To be effective, corporate events must be built on a solid foundation of return on investment (ROI).
-When event planners fail to capture the true value of meetings and corporate events, event spending is perceived as discretionary and events are viewed as a “nice to have” instead of a contributor to the bottom line.
+When event planners fail to capture the true value of meetings and corporate events, event spending is perceived as discretionary.
+As a result, events are viewed as a “nice to have” instead of a contributor to the bottom line.

 Unless an event is strictly social, like the company Christmas party or the company picnic, clear objectives and measures that flow from ROI should always be the key drivers of content and design decisions for corporate events.

-Unfortunately, many event planners focus on the creative aspects of meetings, conferences, and other corporate events.
+Unfortunately, many event planners focus on the creative aspects of event design.
 They never ask about ROI.
-When event and meeting planners do ask clients about goals, objectives, and expected return on investment, they are usually met with silence.
+When event and meeting planners do ask clients about expected ROI, they are usually met with silence.
 Just post a question about event ROI in social media groups and see how few responses are generated.
-It is as if eyes glaze over whenever ROI is mentioned.
-By contrast, discussions about decor, colours, catering, and certification and generate a flood of responses.
+By contrast, discussions about decor, colors, catering, and certification and generate a flood of responses.

 The economic meltdown of 2008 should have been a wake-up call for the industry.
 The industry should have learned that just doing events for fun dooms the event planners to the treadmill of boom and bust economic cycles.
 Despite the events of 2008 and their aftermath, ROI continues to be the missing ingredient for so many events.
 Remember, creative should never be the key driver of event design decisions.